-Adventure Doesn’t Have to Be so Outlandish so I’m Doing Some Travelling
+Adventure Doesn’t Have to Be so Outlandish so I’m Doing Some Traveling

 A mountain at sunset